adamgreig/agg-kicad/agg.pretty/README.md

         * 0.50mm for connectors
         * Other clearances as applicable per-package
 * Silkscreen:
+    * May be omitted only for very small footprints where inclusion would impede close packing or soldering
     * All lines 0.15mm thick (checked automatically)
+    * Provide pin 1 indicator where applicable
     * Internal drawings where possible
+        * Not for ICs with exposed pads
+        * Be careful of situations where the height of the silk could cause soldering issues
+        * Placement alignment indications for no-lead packages will need to be external
+        * In general prefer less silk visible post-assembly

 ## Associated Documentation
 * Has the footprint been validated in practice?
 With what symbol?
 Where?